 Figures 1.3 through 1.5 show how the complexity and size of particle accelerators have grown.
-Lawrence's first cyclotron (1930) measured just 4 in. in diameter.
-With it he produced an 80-keV beam of protons.
+Lawrence's first cyclotron (1930) measured just 4 in. in diameter with which he produced an 80-keV beam of protons.
 The Fermi National Accelerator Laboratory (Fermilab) is large enough to accommodate a herd of buffalo and other wildlife on its grounds.
-The LEP (large electron-positron) storage ring at the European Organization for Nuclear Research (CERN) on the border between Switzerland and France, near Geneva, has a diameter of 8.6 km.
+The LEP (large electron-positron) storage ring at the European Organization for Nuclear Research (CERN) on the border between Switzerland and France, near Geneva, had a diameter of 8.6 km.
 The ring allowed electrons and positrons, circulating in opposite directions, to collide at very high energies for the study of elementary particles and forces in nature.
 The large size of the ring was needed to reduce the energy emitted as synchrotron radiation by the charged particles as they followed the circular trajectory.
 The energy loss per turn was made up by an accelerator system in the ring structure.
-The LEP was recently retired, and the tunnel is being used for the construction of the Large Hadron Collider (LHC), scheduled for completion in 2007.
-The LHC will collide head-on two beams of 7-TeV protons or other heavy ions.
+The LEP was retired in 2000 to make way for the Large Hadron Collider (LHC) in its place, which began operation in 2008.
+The LHC is primarily used to collide two beams of nearly 7-TeV protons head-on but also supports Pb ions.
+The LHC is used to investigate properties of sub-atomic matter and, by extension, our understanding of the universe.